 With the trial k-wired in appropriate position, the locking drill guide is threaded into the size 10 trial and a 2.5 mm hole is drilled transversely through the radius.
 For the size 20 or 30 trials, the hand held drill guide is used.
 All drilled holes should be placed centrally through the shaft of the radius avoiding volar or dorsal misdirection.
-Violating cortical bone across the radius will weaken it and possibly cause a fracture.
+Violating dorsal or volar cortical bone when drilling across the radius must be avoided as it will weaken it and possibly cause a fracture.
 The oval hole allows positioning adjustments for the size 20 and 30 prior to final trial fixation.
-Screw length is determined using the depth reference quide.
+Screw length is determined using the depth reference guide.
 A 3.5 mm tap is used to prepare the hole prior to inserting and tightening a 3.5 mm compression screw.
-Non-self tapping screws protect the tapped thread, allowing screw interchange if the correct length is not initially selected.
+Non-self tapping screws protect the tapped thread allowing screw interchange if the correct length is not initially selected.
 Excessive screw length must be avoided to prevent radial nerve or soft tissue irritation.
-With the screw tightened in place the distal k-wire is removed and proper PA and lateral positioning is confirmed prior to continuing.
+With the screw tightened in place the distal kwire is removed and proper PA and lateral positioning is confirmed prior to continuing.
 The radial peg drill bit is then inserted through the distal guide hole of the trial and the hole for the radial peg of the prosthesis is drilled.
 Care should be taken to avoid passing the bit through the dorsal, volar, or far cortex.
-Passing the bit or radial plate peg through the far cortex can cause radial nerve scarring.
+Passing the drill bit or radial plate peg bit through the far cortex can cause extensor tendon and / or radial nerve damage.

 The radial peg drill bit and screw should be left in place while using x-ray or an image intensifier to confirm PA and lateral positioning.
 Oblique views of 30° from lateral will assist confirming travel of the radial peg drill bit and the fixation screw.
 Should either be noted as violating the dorsal or volar cortex, they should be removed and redirected.
-Also, if multiple drilling attempts are made the radius should be considered weakened and protectively splinted post-operatively.
+Also if multiple drilling attempts are made the radius should be considered weakened and protectively splinted post-operatively.
 The images of the fixed radial plate trial will mirror that of the radial plate of the prosthesis once it has been placed in position.
-Note: when viewing the lateral x-ray, the angle of the x-ray beam relative to the subject can make the plate appear more distal than it actually is.
-The PA view is best for determining this distance.
+Note: The PA x-ray view is best for determining carpal distance.
+A true lateral x-ray view is required to determine proper plate alignment without angulation.

 After accepting proper positioning of the radial plate trial, it is removed and the corresponding distal radioulnar joint plate assembly is opened.
-The assembly contains one radial plate, one UHMWP ball, one radial plate cover and either a single locking cross pin or two radial plate cover screws (depending on the plate selected).
+The assembly contains one radial plate, one UHMWP ball, one radial plate cover and a single locking cross pin.